-We expect our acquisition of Pharmacy Creations and Park to provide us with limited research and development support and access to additional novel compounded formulations.
+We expect our acquisition of Pharmacy Creations, Park and CAP to provide us with limited research and development support and access to additional novel compounded formulations.
 However, we have historically relied, and we expect to continue to rely, primarily upon third parties to provide us with additional opportunities.
 In 2013, we entered into three asset purchase agreements for development opportunities as a result of referrals from Professional Compounding Centers of America (PCCA) pursuant to our strategic alliance agreement with PCCA.
 Although the term of the strategic alliance agreement currently extends until February 18, 2016 and automatically extends for successive one year periods unless either party provides notice of non-renewal, we do not expect to obtain additional referrals and development opportunities through PCCA.
 In October 2014, we entered into a license agreement with Urigen Pharmaceuticals, Inc. that provides us with, in exchange for certain royalty and diligence obligations, development and commercialization rights in the U.S. with respect to our patented formulation of heparin and alkalinized lidocaine for the prevention and treatment of lower urinary tract disorders.
 We may seek to enter into similar arrangements with other third parties and for other formulations in the future, but only if we are able to identify attractive formulations and negotiate agreements with their owners on terms acceptable to us, which we may not be able to do.
-If we are unable to utilize Pharmacy Creations, Park and our current and future relationships with pharmacists, physicians and other inventors to provide us with additional development opportunities, our growth opportunities may be limited.
-Moreover, we have limited resources to acquire additional potential product development assets and integrate them into our business and other competitors that have access to greater financial resources than we do.
+If we are unable to utilize Pharmacy Creations, Park, CAP and our current and future relationships with pharmacists, physicians and other inventors to provide us with additional development opportunities, our growth opportunities may be limited.
+Moreover, we have limited resources to acquire additional potential product development assets and integrate them into our business and acquisition opportunities may involve competition among several potential purchasers, which could include large multinational pharmaceutical companies and other competitors t